jtenniswood/tumblr-uploader/README.md

 Post state can be: published, draft, queue or private.
 Captions can include links but need to be formatted as html.
+Gemini image captioning is optional, if you leave it blank it will skip it.

 ```
 docker run -d \